2021 San Jose shooting: VTA service interruptions and repairs

 A sign indicating the indefinite suspension of service throughout the VTA light rail system.

 VTA light rail service was suspended on the day of the shooting and replaced by a bus bridge.
 Due to a staffing shortage and the inaccessibility of the facility where the shooting occurred, the VTA discontinued the bus bridge on June 1 in favor of regular bus routes and confirmed that light rail service would be suspended indefinitely.
 As a form of mutual aid, the San Francisco Municipal Railway, Golden Gate Transit, SamTrans, AC Transit, and the Santa Cruz Metropolitan Transit District sent from 20 to 30 buses daily to Santa Clara County to supplement bus service while VTA workers attended funeral services for the victims.

 The VTA resumed limited passenger service in stages throughout August and September.
 On August 2, a free bus bridge began serving portions of the Blue and Orange lines between Paseo de San Antonio and Milpitas stations.
 On August 29, light rail service returned to the Orange Line and part of the Green Line.
 On September 2, service along the Green and Blue lines was extended southward through downtown San Jose.
 The remainder of the Blue Line was restored on September 12, followed by the Green Line south of downtown on September 18.

 The shooting caused significant damage to light rail operation and control equipment.
 Since the shooting, bus operations were relocated to a temporary facility as the VTA took steps to restore light rail service, including retraining and recertifying drivers and giving operators tours of the Guadalupe yard.
 The agency has not yet decided whether to remodel, or demolish and rebuild the buildings damaged during the shooting.
 It was expected to operate out of temporary facilities for three to five years.

 Investigations and legal proceedings

 As of December 2021, the Santa Clara County Sheriff's Office and an outside law firm retained by the VTA are both conducting investigations into the shooting.
 A case is open in probate court regarding Cassidy's estate, including the home he set on fire.
-The families of at least seven of the victims plan to file a lawsuit in 2022.
+In May 2022, the families of the nine shooting victims all filed wrongful death lawsuits against the VTA, Santa Clara County, and private security contractors.
+By November 2022, eight of the families reached a settlement that awarded each a share of $8 million in addition to previously provided workers compensation and pension benefits.
+The family of one victim, Lars Kepler Lane, refused the settlement and pursued litigation (which was still ongoing as of July 2025).